(Filmmaking, Photography, Film, Radio, TV, Writing website)

 Volunteering as a film intern and tour guide in South Africa built up her knowledge of animal habits and habitats as well as ways of finding and getting close to them.
 Tania is a keen extreme adventure sportswoman and enjoys caving, rock climbing, horse riding, kayaking as well as competitive running.

-Currently studying for an MA Wildlife filmmaking in partnership with the BBC, she is learning about all areas of the industry including camerawork, lighting, sound, editing, grading, producing/directing and scriptwriting.
+A graduate from the MA Wildlife filmmaking course in partnership with the BBC, she learned about all areas of the industry including camerawork, lighting, sound, editing, grading, producing/directing and scriptwriting.
 Tania’s enthusiasm and curiosity for natural history has also led to her engaging with the public and science communication outreach, as well as volunteering for a multiplatform virtual reality “vEcotourism” project to help raise conservation funds for the great apes.

 “We are born to explore and pursue our own firsts, however we define them, whether that means the outer limits of the known physical map, the inner chasms of our imagination, or our own identity.”